 For other Board meetings and Board Committee meetings, reasonable notice is generally given by the Company.
-The agenda and accompanying Board papers are dispatched at least three days before the Board meetings or Board Committee meetings to ensure that the Directors have sufficient time to review the papers and be adequately prepared for the meetings.
+The agenda and accompanying Board papers are dispatched to the Directors or committee members at least three days before the Board meetings or Board Committee meetings to ensure that the Directors have sufficient time to review the papers and be adequately prepared for the meetings.

-When Directors or Board Committee members are unable to attend a meeting, they will be advised of the matters to be discussed and given an opportunity to make their views known to the Chairman prior to the meeting.
+When Directors or committee members are unable to attend a meeting, they will be advised of the matters to be discussed and given an opportunity to make their views known to the Chairman prior to the meeting.
 Minutes of meetings shall be kept by the company secretary with copies circulated to all Directors for information and records.

 Minutes of the Board meetings and Board Committee meetings are recorded in sufficient detail on the matters considered by the Board and the Board Committees and the decisions reached, including any concerns raised by the Directors.
 Draft minutes of each Board meeting and Board committee meeting are/will be sent to the Directors for comments within a reasonable time after the date on which the meeting is held.
 The minutes of the Board meetings are open for inspection by all Directors.

-During Fiscal Year 2023, five Board meetings and one general meeting were held, and the attendance of the individual Directors at the Board meetings is set out in the table below:
+During Fiscal Year 2022, six Board meetings and one general meeting were held, and the attendance of the individual Directors at the Board meetings and general meeting is set out in the table below:

-Directors Board meetings attended/Eligible to attend Board meetings General meeting attended/Eligible to attend general meeting
+Directors Board meetings attended/Eligible to attend Board meetings General meeting attended/Eligible to attend General meeting

-Mr. Wu Jian 5/5 1/1
+Mr. Wu Jian 6/6 1/1

-Ms. Li Lin 5/5 1/1
+Ms. Li Lin 6/6 1/1

-Ms. Wu Huating 5/5 1/1
+Ms. Wu Huating 6/6 1/1

-Mr. Wei Zhe 4/5 1/1
+Mr. Wei Zhe 6/6 1/1

-Mr. Lam Yiu Por 5/5 1/1
+Mr. Lam Yiu Por 6/6 1/1

-Ms. Han Min 5/5 1/1
+Ms. Han Min 6/6 1/1

-Mr. Hu Huanxin 5/5 1/1
+Mr. Hu Huanxin 6/6 1/1